OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Temporary Admission: what is the limit for multiple continuous stays at the same place?

-This survey should be seen in connection with survey 7 about the period of stay.
+This survey should be seen in connection with survey no. 7 about the period of stay.

-It is a fundamental precondition for the Temporary Admission procedure that the aircraft has a fixed base outside the EU but a frequently asked question subsists: which facts can indicate that the operator/aircraft has become ‘resident/domiciled’ in the EU airport even though an official home base is established outside the EU?
-We have therefore commissioned another verification survey about this subject.
+It is a fundamental precondition for the Temporary Admission procedure that the aircraft has a fixed base outside the EU, but a frequently asked question subsists: which facts can indicate that the operator or aircraft has become resident/domiciled in an EU airport even though an official home base is established outside the EU?
+To answer this, we have commissioned another verification survey.

-The replies from the different EU member states are based on this case description
+The replies from the different EU member states are based on the following case description

-An aircraft is owned by a non-EU SPV and have an US (N) aircraft registration.
-The UBO (non-EU passport holder) is living locally in the EU member state and have organized a local hangar for an unlimited period.
-The aircraft has been flying in and out of the EU every month on a regular basis for the last year but does always return locally after each flight.
+An aircraft is owned by a non-EU SPV and has a US (N) aircraft registration.
+The UBO (non-EU passport holder) quite often stays at an owned house within an EU member state and has organized a local hangar for an unlimited period.
+Yet, the UBO does not have habitual residence within the EU.
+The aircraft has been flying in and out of the EU every month regularly for the last year but always returns locally after each flight.

-Even though we have earlier ourselves received a statement from HMRC (UK Customs) confirming interpretation of the 6 months period mentioned in survey 7, we do often hear about the 180 days’ rule in the UK which states that an aircraft can at a maximum stay of 180 days within a year.
-This rule has no foundation in the EU legislation.
-The 180 days’ rule might be meant to accommodate aircraft which often visits the UK with the Temporary Admission procedure and does not accommodate aircraft with a fixed UK base.
-We do not have knowledge about the 180 days’ rule in other EU member states but regardless of this everyone should be careful overstaying at the same airport/EU member state.
+We often hear about the UK 180-day rule, which claims that an aircraft can, at a maximum, stay 180 days in the UK within a year.
+Even though we received a statement from HMRC (UK customs) confirming the interpretation of the six-month period mentioned in survey 7, this 180-day rumor persists.
+However, this rule has no foundation in the EU legislation.
+The 180-day rule might be meant to accommodate aircraft that often visit the UK with the Temporary Admission procedure and does not accommodate aircraft with a fixed UK base.
+We do not have knowledge of the 180-day rule in other EU member states.
+Regardless, everyone should be careful overstaying at the same airport or EU member state.

 The result

-The feedback is unanimous; the mentioned aircraft can no longer stay in the EU member states based on the Temporary Admission procedure.
+The feedback is unanimous; the mentioned aircraft can no longer stay in the EU member states using the Temporary Admission procedure.
 A future stay will require a full importation.
-Malta seems to have misunderstood the question and for this reason their answer is not listed.
-The result shows that different facts can indicate that the operator/aircraft has become ´resident/domiciled´.
-The important question is simply: where does the aircraft ´live´ the majority of time or have a special connection to?
-The set-up used has established the operator/aircraft as ´locals´ and this can happen even with a stay shorter than 6 months.
+The result shows that different facts can indicate that the operator or aircraft has become resident or domiciled.
+The important question is: where does the aircraft spend most of its time, or whereto does it have a special connection?
+The setup used establishes the operator or aircraft as locals, which can also happen even with shorter stays than six months.

 What to look for?

-We have listed some indicators which can be used to detect such situation.
-A frequently visited EU destination could be considered a fixed base and be seen as where the aircraft actually ´lives´ or have a special connection to – if the EU destination is:
+We have listed some indicators which can be used to detect such situations.
+A frequently visited EU destination could be considered a fixed base and be seen as to where the aircraft actually lives or has a special connection – if the EU destination is:

 • Where the aircraft often starts or ends a trip